-When you donate a conservation easement to OHC, you give up some of the rights associated with the land.
+When you donate a conservation easement to Oak Heritage, you give up some of the rights associated with the land.
 For example, you might give up the right to build additional structures, while retaining the right to farm or pasture the land.
 But the great thing about a conservation easement is this: it can be individually tailored to whatever you would like (as long as it has a conservation value).
 Also, future owners will be bound by the easement’s terms.
-Therefore, OHC will be responsible for educating the new landowner about the agreement and enforcing its terms for many years to come.
+Oak Heritage’s task is to educate the new landowner about the agreement and enforce its terms in perpetuity.

-Another key advantage of a conservation easement is the tax benefits.
-Usually, as long as federal tax code requirements have been met, it can qualify as a tax-deductible charitable donation.
-Plus, in many instances it will result in property tax savings.
+Another potential advantage of a conservation easement is the tax benefits.
+If a donation meets federal tax code requirements, it may be eligible as a tax-deductible charitable donation.
+Plus, in many instances a Conservation Easement will result in property tax savings.